fomightez/patmatch-binder/index.rst

 easily.
 Refer to this `this
 page <https://www.yeastgenome.org/nph-patmatch#examples>`__ for
 PatMatch's 'Supported Pattern Syntax/Examples/Limits' information.

+In the notebooks that can be launched, I have added some examples illustrating how to use the program and process the results easily into forms that can be used with Python and converted into other forms.

 There are a number of places where web-served versions of software are already set up to work with specific genomes: